Child care articles - General safety requirements

 1 Scope

-——Children's tableware, feeding utensils and bottles;
+——Children's tableware and feeding utensils, and baby bottles;

-——Disposable products.
+——Disposable product.

 2 Normative references

-GB/T 2912.1 Textiles-Determination of formaldehyde - Part 1: Free and hydrolyzed formaldehyde (water extraction method)
+GB/T 2912.1 Textiles - Determination of formaldehyde - Part 1: Free and hydrolyzed formaldehyde (water extraction method)

 GB/T 7247.1 Safety of laser products - Part 1: Equipment classification and requirements